University of Maryland School of Public Policy: History

-The School of Public Affairs changed its name to the School of Public Policy in 2004 in order to better communicate its mission to contribute to the nation and the world through the preparation of current and future leaders committed to public service.
+The School of Public Affairs changed its name to the School of Public Policy in 2004.

 The School of Public Policy expanded to offer an undergraduate program in the Spring of 2017 aimed at developing skills necessary to have a positive impact on the global community.

+In fall 2022, the school moved from Van Munching Hall—its longtime shared home with the Robert H. Smith School of Business—into Thurgood Marshall Hall, a newly constructed 77,000 square-foot facility featuring modern teaching spaces, a parliamentary-style deliberation chamber, and areas designed to foster public engagement and collaboration.
+Named in honor of Supreme Court Justice Thurgood Marshall, the building reflects the school’s mission to advance the public good and promote civic dialogue.

 The school is a full member of the Association of Professional Schools of International Affairs (APSIA), a group of schools of public policy, public administration, and international studies.

 Master's degree programs

 The school enrolls close to 500 graduate students and offers full-time and part-time Master of Public Policy (MPP) and Master of Public Management (MPM) degrees, as well as a Ph.D. in Policy Studies.

 Master of Public Policy

-The UMD School of Public Policy's MPP program helps students become equipped to succeed in the policy management field and become effective public policy leaders.
-Graduates are adept at analyzing, designing, evaluating, and advocating for public policies.
+The Master of Public Policy (MPP) program equips students with the analytical, leadership, and communication skills needed to tackle complex public challenges and drive meaningful change.
+The interdisciplinary curriculum combines rigorous quantitative analysis with coursework in policy theory, economics, ethics, and management, preparing graduates for leadership roles in government, nonprofits, international organizations, and the private sector.
+Students may choose from a range of specializations, including social policy, environmental policy, international development, nonprofit management, and education policy, among others.
+Many students also gain hands-on experience through internships, capstone projects, and professional development opportunities in nearby Washington, D.C.